-No medications are to be carried during school hours by students nor stored in pockets, purses, school bags, lunch boxes, lockers, teacher desks, sports equipment bags, etc. The only exception would be with a physician's written orders and a parent/guardian written authorization for a student to carry the medication with him/her for self-administration as necessary (ie. inhalers, diabetic supplies, emergency medications).

-- 2. ALL medications, either prescription or over-the-counter, must be brought to the school nurse by a parent or other authorized and approved adult.
+- a.
+No medications are to be carried during school hours by students nor stored in pockets, purses, school bags, lunch boxes, lockers, teacher desks, sports equipment bags, etc. The only exception would be with a physician's written orders and a parent/guardian written authorization for a student to carry the medication with him/her for self-administration as necessary (ie. inhalers, diabetic supplies, emergency medications). - b.
+ALL medications, either prescription or over-the-counter, must be brought to the school nurse by a parent or other authorized and approved adult.
 Absolutely no medications are to be transported to/from school by any student.
-Any student found with unauthorized medications will be referred to school administration. - 3.
-All medications will be stored in a secure area, accessible only to those who are authorized to administer the medication. - 4.
+Any student found with unauthorized medications will be referred to school administration. - c.
+All medications will be stored in a secure area, accessible only to those who are authorized to administer the medication. - d.
 The building principal shall designate those in each building who are authorized to administer the medications.
-Those authorized will receive instructions from the school nurse concerning administration and confidentiality of medications. - 5.
+Those authorized will receive instructions from the school nur se concerning administration and confidentiality of medications. - e.
 At the end of the school year or the end of the dispensing time, remaining medication must be picked up by the parent or an authorized and approved adult within two weeks of the last day of school.
-All medication not picked up will be disposed of in an appropriate manner in accordance with medication disposal guidelines as set forth by the DEA (Drug Enforcement Agency).

-G. Tylenol/acetaminophen (Advil/ibuprofen - High School and Middle School Only): Tylenol/acetaminophen medication will be available in each building and may be administered to students if the registration form signed by the parent or guardian indicates permission.
-After ten doses of OTC pain reliever have been administered to any one student, the parent/guardian will be notified and a doctor order will be required before any additional OTC medication will be made available.
+All medication not picked up will be disposed of in an appropriate manner in accordance with medication disposal guidelines as set forth by the FDA (Food and Drug Administration www.fda.gov) - G. Tylenol/acetaminophen (Advil/ibuprofen High School and Middle School Only): - Tylenol/acetaminophen medication will be available in each building and may be administere d to students if the pupil information card signed by the parent or guardian indicates permission. - After ten doses of OTC pain reliever have been administered to any one student, the parent/guardian will be notified and a doctor order will be required before any additional OTC medication will be made available.